How to Plan the Micro Wedding of Your Dreams

 Much like the tiny home trend, micro weddings are here to stay.
 These small-scale celebrations include only your closest loved ones, creating an intimate atmosphere that brings together those who matter most to you.
-It’s no surprise that they’re becoming increasingly popular — especially for couples who don’t want to postpone their wedding.
+It’s no surprise that they’re becoming increasingly popular.

-Whether you’ve always wanted a micro wedding or you’re considering it due to the pandemic, here’s our ultimate guide on how to have an unforgettable day on a smaller scale.
+Whether you’ve always wanted a micro wedding or it’s a fun new concept to you, here’s our ultimate guide on how to have an unforgettable day on a smaller scale.

 What Is a Micro Wedding?

 Everyone’s definition of a micro wedding is slightly different.
 Some define it as a gathering of fewer than 50 people, while others consider it a wedding for no more than 20 guests.
-Either way, a micro wedding can still have all the excitement and joy of the largest celebration.
+Either way, a micro wedding can still have all the excitement and joy of a larger celebration.

-Not to be confused with an elopement, which requires much less planning and is more spontaneous, micro weddings take the wonderful touches of a larger wedding — such as decor, floral arrangements, and entertainment — and serve them up in a smaller package.
+Not to be confused with an elopement, which requires much less wedding planning and is more spontaneous, micro weddings take the wonderful touches of a larger wedding — such as decor rentals, floral arrangements, and entertainment — and serve them up in a smaller package.

 Why Micro Weddings Are Popular

-In the wake of COVID-19, we’re seeing more micro weddings than ever before.
-But even before the world changed, micro weddings were growing in popularity thanks to their intimate feel, budget-friendly options, and creative freedom.
-Below are a handful of reasons why micro weddings are loved by so many.
+Micro weddings have been growing in popularity thanks to their intimate feel, budget-friendly options, and creative freedom.
+Let’s take a closer look at the reasons why micro weddings are loved by so many.

 They Create an Intimate Atmosphere

 Micro weddings are often known for their warm, personal environment.
-The guest list is limited to the couple’s closest family and friends, which tends to make everyone feel more at ease.
-It’s easier to create a welcoming and familiar mood than with a big wedding.
+The guest list is limited to the couple’s close friends and family members, which tends to make everyone feel more at ease.
+It’s simpler to create a welcoming and familiar mood than with a big wedding.

 That special feeling doesn’t just come from the connections between you and your guests.
 Intimate weddings are typically hosted in smaller venues, so there’s less empty space.
-Many couples opt for a DIY or rustic style for their big day, which only adds to the intimate atmosphere.
+Many couples opt for a DIY or rustic style for their special day, or theme it closely around a unique hobby or interest, which only adds to the intimate atmosphere.

 With a smaller guest list, you can also dedicate more time to each guest.
 Instead of spending your wedding reception trying to connect with dozens (or even hundreds) of people, you can enjoy longer conversations and make more memories with a select few.